 Advertisment

-As pollution in Delhi reaches 'severe' levels, the health implications extend to the vulnerable group of pregnant women.
-Here are five significant adverse effects of pollution on pregnancy, including fetal development, respiratory issues and more
+As pollution in Delhi reaches 'severe plus' levels, the health implications extend to vulnerable groups.
+Here are five adverse effects of pollution on pregnancy, including fetal development, respiratory issues and more.

 author-image